Sports in Indonesia: Volleyball

 Volleyball in Indonesia has been played since the Dutch colonial era.
 After being played as an official sport at the 1951 National Sports Week, the Indonesian Volleyball Federation was formed in 1955 and became the parent sport of volleyball in Indonesia.
-Until now, volleyball has become one of the popular sports played by the Indonesian people, both as study material at school, to fill their free time, and as a means of competition and also Volleyball becoming second most popular sports among Indonesian youth behind another American-invented sports Basketball.
+Until now, volleyball has become one of the popular sports played by the Indonesian people, both as study material at school, to fill their free time, and as a means of competition and also Volleyball becoming second most popular sports among Indonesian youth.
 The volleyball competition in Indonesia has been running, at least since the 1980s, as a professional competition for domestic volleyball athletes.
 Indonesia men's national volleyball team has also made several achievements in international competitions.

 Basketball

 Basketball is one of the most popular sports especially among Indonesian youth.
 The Indonesia Basketball League (IBL) or Liga Bola Basket Indonesia is the pre-eminent men's basketball league in Indonesia, competed by 160 clubs across the country.
 The competition started as Indonesian Basketball League (IBL) in 2003.
 In 2010, Perbasi appointed DBL Indonesia to handle the competition and changed the league's name to National Basketball League (NBL).
 The name changed back to IBL after Starting5 took over as the new league operator in 2015.

 The Indonesia men's national basketball team's biggest success has been gold at the 1996 Southeast Asian Basketball Championship and the 2021 SEA Games.

 Indonesia hosted the official 2022 Asian Basketball Championship and the country co-hosted the 2023 Basketball World Cup, together with the Philippines and Japan.
-Although lately basketball has been proven as the most famous sport.
 Several matches were played in Jakarta at the newly build Indonesia Arena inside the GBK sports complex.

 Additionally, a whole basketball league is dedicated to junior and senior students throughout Indonesia.
 This league is called DBL, which stands for Development Basketball League.